0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Cascade/Cascade.md

 ![temp-admin-password](temp-admin-password.jpg)

 Son of a ...
-It was indeed the case.
+It was indeed the case XDD

 And of course, it was base-64 encoded.